cs1302uga/cs1302-ce04/README.md

    ```

 1. Change into the `cs1302-ce04` directory that was just created and look around.
 There should be
 multiple Java files somewhere in the directory structure.
+You may want to execute the `find` command
+on the `src` directory for a quick, easy-to-read view of its contents.

-   * What are the fully qualified names for the classes contained in those files?
+   * What are the fully qualified names for the classes contained in the Java files?
    * What is the path to the default package for source code relative to the `cs1302-ce04`
      directory?

+1. Read through the Java code in the two files.
+Note, there is a dependency between the two files.
+Based
+   on the dependencies, which `.java` file must be compiled first?

 1. From the `cs1302-ce04` directory, try to compile each Java file separately.
-Note, there ares
-   some dependencies between the Java files--therefore the order in which you compile them matters.

    **Note** The files likely contain some compile-time (syntax) errors.
    If the compiler displays multiple errors, then only look at the first one!
 That first
    error may have a domino / cascading effect on the rest of the file.

-   For the the first compile-time error, do the following:
+   For each compile-time error, answer the following in your notes:

    * In what file is the error?
    * On what line in the source code is the error?